UT Martin hosts Bowen and Southeast Missouri State - WTOP News

 Martin, Tennessee; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Southeast Missouri State takes on UT Martin after Indiya Bowen scored 25 points in Southeast Missouri State’s 75-68 victory against the Tennessee State Tigers.
+BOTTOM LINE: Southeast Missouri State visits UT Martin after Indiya Bowen scored 25 points in Southeast Missouri State’s 75-68 victory over the Tennessee State Tigers.

-The Skyhawks are 3-4 on their home court.
-UT Martin is 3-5 when it wins the turnover battle and averages 17.6 turnovers per game.
+The Skyhawks have gone 3-4 at home.
+UT Martin averages 17.6 turnovers per game and is 3-5 when it wins the turnover battle.

 The Redhawks are 2-1 in conference play.
-Southeast Missouri State has a 1-5 record against opponents above .500.
+Southeast Missouri State has a 0-1 record in games decided by less than 4 points.

-UT Martin averages 65.0 points per game, 9.2 fewer points than the 74.2 Southeast Missouri State gives up.
-Southeast Missouri State’s 36.9% shooting percentage from the field this season is 6.4 percentage points lower than UT Martin has given up to its opponents (43.3%).
+UT Martin averages 65.0 points per game, 9.2 fewer points than the 74.2 Southeast Missouri State allows.
+Southeast Missouri State’s 36.9% shooting percentage from the field this season is 6.4 percentage points lower than UT Martin has allowed to its opponents (43.3%).

-The Skyhawks and Redhawks square off Saturday for the first time in conference play this season.

-Zoe Best is averaging 14.2 points and 1.5 steals for the Redhawks.
+Zoe Best is shooting 37.5% and averaging 14.2 points for the Redhawks.

 LAST 10 GAMES: Skyhawks: 4-6, averaging 66.6 points, 29.2 rebounds, 12.4 assists, 9.3 steals and 2.8 blocks per game while shooting 45.3% from the field.
 Their opponents have averaged 66.2 points per game.